 Regular contact with parents is really important for children with SEND.
-All parents have the opportunity to discuss their child's progress and

 This will allow the school to regularly explain to you where your child is in their learning, and to work with you to ensure the most appropriate targets are set to ensure progress.